What does this measure?

 Notes about the data

+Figures represent point-in-time counts.
 It is very difficult to obtain an exact count of homeless persons, due to transience and limited resources for record-keeping.
-Comparable data presented for available counties are currently limited to point-in-time counts done on one night in January.
-Data for this indicator are released annually in October.